Top 16 Foods Containing Probiotics

 Always choose unpasteurized cheese, otherwise, it won’t have any live probiotic cultures in it.

-Kvass is a fermented beverage made from rye bread, very common in Eastern European and some Asian countries, such as Kazakhstan or Uzbekistan.
-It’s an excellent source of various probiotic strains and it’s a great taste quencher due to its tangy and salty taste.
+Kvass is a fermented beverage made from rye bread, very common in Eastern European and some Asian countries.
+It’s especially popular in Kazakhstan or Uzbekistan.
+It’s an excellent source of various probiotic strains and it’s a great thirst quencher due to its tangy and salty taste.

 Kvass contains 0.5 to 1% of alcohol, however, it’s not considered an alcoholic drink.
 Apart from tradition bread kvass, there’s also beetroot kvass and sauerkraut kvass.
 So you can try all three of them and choose your favorite probiotic drink.

 Surprisingly, recent studies have found that green peas are a rich source of a probiotic strain called Leuconostoc mesenteroides.
-This strain has been shown to increase IgA antibodies in your immune system by improving the function of your mucosal barrier helping you fight off yeast infections, colds, and other bacterial infections.
+This beneficial bacteria has been shown to increase IgA antibodies in your immune system by improving the function of your mucosal barrier.
+It helps you fight off yeast infections, colds, and other bacterial infections.

 However, if you want to take advantage of green peas probiotics, you have to eat it raw.
 The cooking process will kill the probiotics, so better add it to salads or eat it on its own as a snack.

-Yogurt made from cow’s, goat’s or sheep’s milk is particularly high in probiotics.
+Yogurt is another fermented dairy product made from cow’s, goat’s or sheep’s milk is particularly high in probiotics.
 It’s important that the yogurt you choose has not been pasteurized.
 Also make sure it doesn’t contain any added sugar or fruit, as it’s usually processed and of poor quality.

 To ensure that your yogurt has got the maximum probiotic count and has not been processed, make your own yogurt from raw milk.
 You can buy an easy to make yogurt starter on Amazon.
-Once your yogurt is ready, you can add your favorite fruit to it, or use it to make a delicious smoothie.
+Once your yogurt is ready, you can add your favorite fruit, or use it to make a delicious smoothie.
+This way you can be sure that it contains live and active cultures of probiotics.

-Umeboshi plums are Japanese pickled plums which offer many health benefits.
+Umeboshi plums are Japanese pickled plums and they offer many health benefits.
 Apart from probiotics and antioxidants, they contain substances that will help you prevent stomach ulcers and heart disease.

 As you can see there’s a wide selection of probiotic-rich foods, so you’re bound to find something you like.
 For some of you the taste of fermented food may seem strange or even unpleasant at first, but give it a go a few times and you may fall in love with this acidic taste.

-If you’re into cooking, you can prepare many of these foods on your own at home.
-You’ll need basic equipment, such as jars, a little bit of spare time on your hands and passion for homemade food.
+If you’re into cooking, you can prepare foods with probiotics on your own at home.
+You’ll need basic equipment, such as jars, a little bit of spare time on your hands and passion for homemade food to enjoy all probiotic benefits.
 If you need inspiration (and instructions) check “DIY Fermentation: Over 100 Step-By-Step Home Fermentation Recipes” book available on Amazon.

 Have you tried any of the foods I recommend?
 Do you know any other foods containing probiotics?
 Share your experiences and questions in the comment section below.